-Is the examiner using the best technology such as the Lafayette LX4000, LX5000 or LX6 accompanied by at least four sensors?;
+Is the examiner using the best technology such as the Lafayette LX4000, LX5000 or LX6 accompanied by at least the minimum required four validated sensors?;

 Is the polygraph examiner using the appropriate time scale to conduct the examination?
 A proper polygraph examination which has followed all scientifically validated procedures cannot be conducted in less time than dictated to by international standards of approximately 1:30 hours minimum per test and even as long as 3:00 hours per test in some cases;

 Is the polygraph examiner charging a market related price for his work?
 (Rates between R900,00 and R1350,00 are the current industry standard);

 Is the examiner looking into the facts of the case well enough before conducting polygraph testing to ensure that the minimum number of persons are tested, that the right persons are tested and that the rights tests are used with the right questions?;

 Is the polygraph examiner willing to submit the test results for quality-review if there is reason to request it?;